API Nation Covers a very popular topic all real estate agents need to consider in this market.

 API Nation talked to real estate agents, brokers, lenders, inspectors, and even clients to find out what makes an agent unprofessional.

-The three most common mistakes mentioned ways:
+The three most common professionalism mistakes mentioned were:

 Mistake #1 Not Answering Your Phone

 We get it.
 The phone is ringing off the hook.
 And we know most of the time it’s just someone calling about your “expiring car warranty” or with “exciting news about your student loan,” so we let our voicemail sort it out.

 One problem — according to research by Forbes magazine 80% of leads that reach voicemail don’t leave a message.
 That’s $8 out of every $10 going straight into the arms of a more professional agent.

 An easy way to answer the phone AND know you’re not picking up another telemarketer is to sync LionDesk to Google Contacts.
 That way any lead, and client, anyone you add in LionDesk will be added to your phone and the CallerID will be up to date.
 API Nation has an easy Google Contacts integration for you to check out here.